popeindustries/lit/packages/lit-html-server/README.md

 ### Lazy (partial/deferred) hydration

-When rendering web components, **lit-html-server** adds `hydrate:defer` attributes to each custom element.
-This provides a mechanism to control and defer hydration order of nested web components that may be dependant on data passed from a parent.
+When rendering web components, **lit-html-server** adds `hydrate:defer` attributes to nested custom elements.
+This provides a mechanism to control and defer the hydration order of nested web components that may be dependant on data passed from a parent.
 See [`@popeindustries/lit-html/lazy-hydration-mixin.js`]() for more on lazy hydration.

 ### DOM polyfills

-In order to support importing and evaluating custom element code in Node, minimal DOM polyfills are attached to the Node `global` when **lit-html-server** is imported.
+In order to support importing and evaluating custom element code in Node, minimal DOM polyfills are attached to the Node `global` when `@popeindustries/lit-html-server` is imported.
 See [`dom-shim.js`](/src/dom-shim.js) for details.

+> **warning**
+> Depending on the order of imports, the Node process may exit with a `ReferenceError: window is not defined` error.
+Avoid this error by moving the import from `@popeindustries/lit-html-server` to the top of your file, or import `@popeindustries/lit-html-server/dom-shim.js` directly before all others.

 ## Directives